typestack/class-sanitizer/README.md

    }
    ```

-   Here we set our newly created `LetterReplacer` sanitation constraint for `Post.title`.

-3. Now you can use sanitizer as usual:
+1. Now you can use sanitizer as usual:

    ```typescript
    import { sanitize } from 'class-sanitizer';